Chicago Hit and Run Bicycle Accident Lawyer

 - Vehicle descriptions

 Uninsured Motorist Insurance Protecting Injured Cyclists in Hit and Run Accidents

 Most uninsured motorist coverage will pay for injuries in a hit and run accident, even if the person is riding a bike at the time of the accident.

 Fair Compensation for Injuries Sustained in Hit-and-Run Bicycle Crashes in Illinois

 However, the insurance industry's business model makes money for investors.
 Because of that, insurance carriers will only pay the bare minimum that they can get away with to resolve the claim.

 In addition, bicycle accident attorneys can take legal action and file a claim against the decedent's own insurance company to cover medical expenses and loss of companionship.
 The family's efforts will serve the best interest of their loved one's estate.

 Hit and Run Bicycle Accident FAQs

-How Much can you get From a Hit and Run Lawsuit?
+How Much Can You Get From a Hit and Run Lawsuit?

-Is a hit and run a Felony in Illinois?
+Is a Hit and Run a Felony in Illinois?

-Also, not aiding an injured person could result in one to three years in jail and leaving the scene could result in five years of jailtime if that person subsequently passes away.
+Also, not aiding an injured person could result in one to three years in jail, and leaving the scene could result in five years of jail time if that person subsequently passes away.

-How Long do you Have to Report a Hit and Run Accident in Illinois?
+How Long Do You Have to Report a Hit and Run Accident in Illinois?

 You should report involvement in a hit and run accident within ten days of the event in Illinois.
 Failure to report a hit and run accident in Chicago or the rest of the state could mean that you lose your license or at least get it suspended.

-What is the Difference Between a Hit and Run and Leaving the Scene of an Accident?
+What Is the Difference Between a Hit and Run and Leaving the Scene of an Accident?

 Chicago Hit and Run Crash Lawyers for Injured Bicyclists

-Rosenfeld Injury Lawyers LLC has successfully represented many of our bicyclist clients involved in a hit and run car accident and successfully resolve their case for financial compensation.
+Rosenfeld Injury Lawyers LLC has successfully represented many of our bicyclist clients involved in a hit and run car accident and successfully resolved their personal injury case for financial compensation.

 Our experienced Chicago auto accident lawyers handle cases nationwide and in the State of Illinois in Cook County, Lake County, Des Plaines, Hoffman Estates, Arlington Heights, and throughout the Chicago area.